Jimmy Carter Peanut Statue: History

+The statue, as it was originally painted, in 1989.

 The statue was commissioned by the Indiana Democratic Party during the 1976 United States presidential election to support Democratic candidate Jimmy Carter's campaign through Indiana.
 The statue, a 13 ft peanut, references Carter's previous career as a peanut farmer.
 According to The New York Times, the statue is made of "wooden hoops, chicken wire, aluminum foil, and polyurethane".
 The peanut features a grin, modeled after Carter's, which he was known for during the campaign.
 The statue is the second-tallest statue of a peanut in the world, with the "World's Largest Peanut" located several miles away in Ashburn, Georgia.
 The statue initially was located at the train station in Plains, but in 2000, it was damaged in a car wreck, and after repairs it was moved to an area along Georgia State Route 45, near the Maranatha Baptist Church where Carter was a member and taught Sunday school.
 At one time, the statue featured a large hole on its rear side, which, according to urban legend, was cut by the United States Secret Service to ensure there were no explosives or assassins in the statue.